GLEN WILSON – TITIAN & WILLAERT

-- Timing: Doors open at 6:00pm for a 6:30pm start.
-Concert ends ~7:50pm.
-Complimentary canapés, fine wines and beverages served following the concert.
+- Timing: Doors open at 6:30 pm for a 7:00 pm start.
+Complimentary canapés, fine wines and beverages served post concert.

 Join celebrated Early Music keyboardist and historian Glen Wilson for a fascinating concert-seminar exploring the works and relationship of two brilliant late Renaissance artists, musician Adriaan Willaert and painter Titian.
 On the Program are gorgeous ricercars by Willaert performed on harpsichord and ottavino, viewings of Titian’s artworks which include musical iconography, and a lively discussion about the relationship between these two extraordinary artists based on Glen Wilson’s years of historical research.